Z3ROS1X/CKs-FilterList/Readme.md

 #### Main Filter
 * The main list `/CK's-FilterList.txt` which will be loaded by your fav.
 Ad-Blocker extension.
 The filter gets updated at least every 8 days.
 The list contains all other lists!
-* `CK's-FilterList-slimm.txt` is only the normal filter lists without any additional sublists.
+* `CK's-FilterList-slimm.txt` is only the normal filter lists without any additional _sublists_.

+* [CHEF-KOCH's FilterList](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/CHEF-KOCH/CKs-FilterList/master/CK's-FilterList.txt&title=CHEF-KOCH's-Filter-List) - Click-to-install in order to sub the filter list via your Browser.

+* [CHEF-KOCH's FilterList (slimm)](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/CHEF-KOCH/CKs-FilterList/master/CK's-FilterList-slimm.txt&title=CHEF-KOCH's-Filter-List) - Click-to-install in order to sub the filter list via your Browser.

 ##### uBO, Adblock etc filters